 - 1. 2-octave scales (in major and minor keys 3 sharps-3 flats), hands together - 2.
+I-IV-I-V7-I cadences in all keys, major and minor b.
+Transposition of a simple 2-line piano piece into a key with no more than 2 sharps or 2 flats

-I-IV-I-V7-I cadences in all keys, major and minor - 3.
-Sight-reading of lead sheet harmonization (melody in RH, triads and inversions in LH) - 4.
-Piano literature piece to the level of a minuet or easy sonatina (nonmemorized) - 5.
+- 3. Sight-reading of lead sheet harmonization (melody in RH, triads, and inversions in LH) - 4.
+Piano literature piece to the level of a minuet or easy sonatina (non-memorized) - 5.
 OPTION (so student may choose a skill related to area concentration): - a.
 Pentascale exercise for vocal warmups ascending and descending in every key chromatically, hands together: